bhauman/cljs-test-display/README.md

 > You will need to be familiar with how to create a ClojureScript
 > application and run it in a browser.

+### dependencies

-You will need to add `[com.bhauman/cljs-test-display "0.1.0"]` to your projects dependencies *along with* a recent version of ClojureScript.
-For example you can use `[org.clojure/cojurescript 1.10.238]`.
+You will need to add `[com.bhauman/cljs-test-display "0.1.0"]` to your project's dependencies *along with* a recent version of ClojureScript.
+It has been tested with `[org.clojure/cojurescript 1.10.238]` and above, but it should work with almost any version of ClojureScript that includes `cljs.test`.

+### test runner integration

-The API is simple you will need to include `cljs-test-display.core` into your test runner namespace.
-And then make a call to `cljs-test-display.core/init!`.  `init!` returns a `cljs.test` environment much like `cljs.test/empty-env` initialized with the correct formatter key so that `cljs-test-display` is engaged.
+You will need to require `cljs-test-display.core` in your test runner namespace.

+Then make a call to `cljs-test-display.core/init!`.
+`init!` returns a `cljs.test` environment much like `cljs.test/empty-env` initialized with the correct formatter key so that `cljs-test-display` is engaged.

 Example: `test.example/test_runner.cljs`